As painful as it is, I’m contemplating an issue I never thought I would.

 I still like this song.
 A lot.
 A lot more than anyone who in his Rory Gallagher/microbrew/get the kids to baseball practice phase should.
 So, what did it teach me about strategy?

+Cut through the clutter of sameness.
 If you're doing the same thing as your competitors, you won't be noticed by consumers.

+Provide something of unsurpassed quality.
 If you're doing it half-assed, not only are you missing an opportunity, you kinda suck.

+Believe in what you're doing.
 If you don't, you'll never convince your client he should be doing what you're advising him to do.

-4. Tell a good story.
+Tell a good story.
+'Nuff said.

 So that's what I learned, although I probably didn't know it at the time.
 (I blame the Weidemann.)
 But at least now, working for a Kansas City website design company, I can recall why I like it use it as an analogy for the business.